So what has the REF done for us?

-With the deadline for the consultation on the next REF coming up (this Friday, 17th March), Kate Miller, Acting Head of Public Engagement at the University of Bristol, offers her reflections and shares a briefing paper she has prepared with the NCCPE team.
+With the deadline for the consultation on the next REF coming up (17th March, 2017), Kate Miller, Acting Head of Public Engagement at the University of Bristol, offered her reflections and shared a briefing paper she prepared with the NCCPE team.

 In the time since the REF impact case studies were published, the NCCPE has held a number of workshops around the role that public engagement played in REF 2014.
 Conversations at these workshops, along with comprehensive analysis of the data, have been crystallised in the creation of the NCCPE’s latest report.
 As a bit of a REF geek, I must confess that I’ve been to every one of these workshops and have read the entire 113 page report at least once.
 I’m conscious though, that my colleagues working on engagement and impact at Bristol, along with many of the public engagement practitioner community, may not have had the time or inclination (or downright nerdiness) to sit down and digest the entire report.
 So, with the kind help of Paul and the NCCPE team, I thought it might be helpful to consolidate some of the information into a short briefing for anyone who is interested.

 How did public engagement fare in the last REF?